arocha7/ansible/roles/gitlab/README.md

 Role Name
 =========

-A Role to deploy on permise Gitlab.
+A Role to deploy Gitla on premise

 Requirements
 ------------

-No special requirements are needed.
+No special requirements are needed

-Firewall control tool is activated during playbook run.
+Firewall control tool is activated during playbook run

 Role Variables